Ysurac/FlightAirMap/README.md

 ## Data Sources

-At the current moment only [http://www.flightaware.com](Flight Aware) is supported as the data source for this web app.
+At the current moment only [FlightAware](http://www.flightaware.com) is supported as the data source for this web app.
 More data sources will be avialable soon.